chriscoffman/pyrdle/README.md

 This project is also being used as practice for using github for version control.

 How to install and run:
-pyrdle should work on any device with python3 installed, and will simply run in the terminal
+pyrdle should work on any device with python3 installed, and will simply run in the terminal.

 #future todo
-add a way to detect if a guess had multiple letters, and if that will cause confusion with the feedback the user recieves Look into different ways to display if a letter is in the secret word or not consider changing how pyrdle is run, consider moving it out of the terminal to a webpage or gui.
+add a way to detect if a guess had multiple letters, and if that will cause confusion with the feedback the user recieves.
+Look into different ways to display if a letter is in the secret word or not. consider changing how pyrdle is run, consider moving it out of the terminal to a webpage or gui.